 – NEW!
 Torqeedo 1103CS, 915Wh battery

 * See notes on specification changes lower down page.
-These are quite significant, and because we have fast turnover all our stock is October 2018 or newer.
+These are quite significant, and because we have fast turnover all our current stock was delivered this month (Sept 2020)!
 If you’re considering purchase elsewhere simply ask for the manufacturing date.
 If you see a better price for the same product – ie current model, current battery of same capacity – please call us and we’ll see what we can do.
-For example at Southampton Boat Show this year the Torqeedo 1003 was being offered with a 320Wh battery (normally only supplied with smaller motors); thus the “headline price” was very low but we’re not sure everyone was being made aware that with this 320Wh battery the run time on full power is less than 20 minutes!
+The battery size is often a cause of confusion, but if you want the higher capacity versions they will be more expensive.
+For example at Southampton Boat Show last year a Torqeedo 1003 was being offered by one dealer with a 320Wh battery (normally only supplied with smaller motors); thus the “headline price” was very low but we’re not sure everyone was being made aware that with the 320Wh battery the run time on full power is less than 20 minutes!

-CUSTOMERS OUTSIDE UK: Prices above include UK mainland delivery, not delivery to other countries, nor parts of UK defined as remote by couriers (their definition not ours!).
-We welcome enquiries from overseas but please be aware that international shipping of lithium batteries is difficult and expensive – we are happy to quote but shipping cost will depend on where you live.
-(As of Feb 2019, about £120 to most of France, Germany, Holland, which – with the cost savings due to our rather weak Pound! – may still be worthwhile…)
+CUSTOMERS OUTSIDE UK: We welcome enquiries from overseas but please be aware that international shipping of lithium batteries is difficult and expensive – we are happy to quote but shipping cost will depend on where you live.
+(As of Sept 2020, about £120 to most of France, Germany, Holland, which – with the cost savings due to our rather weak Pound! – may still be worthwhile…)

 Also note, if you are thinking about “taking a Torqeedo with you” that lithium batteries of this size absolutely cannot be flown in passenger baggage (neither in hold nor as carry-on).

-We usually have stock: come and see a 1003, or 1103 (from March 2019), or the rival Epropulsion Spirit, talk about them, touch them, and so on – then make a decision and take one away the same day if you want to!
+We usually have stock: come and see a 1003, or 1103, or the rival Epropulsion Spirit, talk about them, touch them, and so on – then make a decision and take one away the same day if you want to!
 Contact us to arrange a time/date: